Frightened Georgia Mother Fears Daughter Is Victim In Vacaville Double Murder

 “It was never anything eerie or creepy or anything like that.
 It was just pretty much, ‘Hey,’ and that was it.
 You know, I had seen him a couple of times.
 But I guess he does not live here,” Gardner said.

-The frightened mother told CBS13 that her daughter has a 4-year-old son and was working for FedEx in Utah.
+The frightened mother told CBS13 that Savannah has a 4-year-old son and was working for FedEx in Utah.

 Vacaville police said that they won’t identify the victims until they can officially notify the next of kin.